Nano1337/multimodal-clinical/README.md

 - [x] Encapsulate lightning trainer logic into utils
 - [x] Update YAMLs to override a base config file

 ### TODO:
-- Create a QMFBaseModel and integrate into cremad and food101
 - Update every run_training.py file for config, mode, and trainer encapsulation
 - Update every model file to inherit from BaseModels
 - Do more HPO/read other paper configs to improve baseline perf